Ray L. Watts: 2020–2023

-On January 9, 2020, Watts joined Birmingham Mayor Randall Woodfin and other city officials at a press conference to announce UAB's partnership in the Birmingham Promise scholarship program.
-Watts said, "As we begin a new year and a new decade, UAB is pleased to join Mayor Woodfin and his entire team and the City of Birmingham in an initiative that speaks to the very heart of our mission and our longtime partnership with our community and state.
-UAB is honored to be the first academic partner to support the Birmingham Promise scholarship program by providing Birmingham City Schools graduates with an opportunity to attend our university with a one-to-one, full scholarship tuition match."

 In March 2020, as COVID-19 began to impact the U.S., Watts and other senior administrators of UAB and UAB Health System established an Incident Command Committee holding daily virtual meetings to coordinate the institution's leadership role in combating the pandemic, which included immediately partnering with the University of Alabama System as well as local and state agencies to develop and implement a statewide response; transition on campus to a Limited Business Model and online instruction; development of a central website, UAB United, as a resource of COVID-related information for the campus and larger community; research and clinical trials of potential treatments and vaccines; development of an exposure notification app used state-wide; and ultimately the treatment of more than 7,000 COVID-positive patients, delivery of more than 272,000 vaccinations, and numerous interviews with UAB experts in national and international media.
 Watts commented in May 2020, "We have worked very hard to respond to the pandemic from every aspect of our organization.
 I'm proud of the people of UAB: frontline health care workers, researchers, support staff, faculty, and students as we adapt to a new reality.
 We are also hard at work planning for when this is over, so that UAB will be an even stronger and better organization to serve the people of Alabama."
-UAB and the UA System offered in-person, hybrid and remote classes during academic year 2020–21 with masking, social distancing and other safety measures in place.

-Despite the pandemic, UAB achieved in fall 2020 a fifth consecutive year of record overall enrollment (22,563) as well as record retention (86.4%).
-Watts commended the resiliency and adaptability of UAB students as well as faculty and staff.
-"Our talented, diverse and deserving students have remained resilient during a time of many unknowns and constant change....Our faculty and staff are effectively mentoring and inspiring our students, united behind collaboration, innovation, diversity and all of our shared values.
-We will continue to forge ahead in all areas of our mission."

 In December 2020, Watts officially signed the Okanagan Charter, making UAB the first internationally recognized Health Promoting University] (HPU) in the U.S.